Waging war on the wildlife that takes a shine to your boat can pose big problems. Here's firsthand advice.

 Rodents: That Which We Shall Not Mention

-- Cover vents if possible when you're away.
-Put wire mesh or hardware cloth on the inside, if the vent needs to stay open.
+- Cover vents, if possible, when you're not using the boat.
+Put wire mesh or hardware cloth on the inside if the vent needs to stay open.

 - Rats are nocturnal and like it quiet and dark, so leave a bright light on and maybe the radio, if you can.

 - There are ultrasonic mice- and rat-repellent devices available that don't use much battery power.
 You won't be able to hear them, but they might drive your dog crazy.